Fact: Setting and accomplishing goals isn’t easy.

 Having a reward system is beneficial in at least two aspects: first, you recognize that you did a good job (past) and second, you set yourself up to accomplish more since you know you’ll be getting a reward afterwards (future).

 05. Develop systems and habits to guarantee success

-Setting and accomplishing goals is easier if you have systems and habits in place that work for you, instead of against you.
+For this reason, setting and accomplishing goals require implementing systems and habits that work for you, instead of against you.

 If, for example, your goal is to exercise regularly in the morning, try setting aside your workout clothes beside your bed before you sleep.
 You can also get a physical trainer to keep you accountable, keep track of your sessions by maintaining a habit tracker, or wake up earlier to make time for your workout.